Back to Learning Center

 Specialty tag(s): Child Custody

-What to Do if My Child Refuses Visitation in Texas
+Can a Child Refuse to See a Parent?
+What to Do if Your Child Refuses Visitation in Texas

-Parents must remember that they are in charge and that it is their role is to encourage the child to have a relationship with both parents, regardless of the guilt that parent may feel.
-A parent should listen to their child’s opinions, but always work to promote the importance of quality time with the other parent if he or she has demonstrated the ability to act in the child’s best interest.
+Whether a 10-, 12-, 14-, or 16-year-old doesn’t want to visit their father or mother, parents must remember that they are in charge and that it is their role to encourage the child to have a relationship with both parents, regardless of the guilt that parent may feel.
+A parent should listen to their child’s opinions but always work to promote the importance of quality time with the other parent if they have demonstrated the ability to act in the child’s best interest.

-When a parent has concerns about their child’s safety in the other parent’s home, they must reach an agreement with the other parent concerning a change in visitation or must seek Court intervention to modify the possession schedule.
-Until a new agreement or Court order is in place, the child (and parent) is expected to follow the possession schedule as ordered.
+When a parent has concerns about their child’s safety in the other parent’s home, they must reach an agreement with the other parent concerning a change in visitation or seek court intervention to modify the possession schedule.
+Until a new agreement or court order is in place, the child and parent are expected to follow the possession schedule as ordered.

 What Can I Do If My Child Refuses to Visit Me?

-Continue to exercise visitation as ordered.
+When a young child or teenager doesn’t want to visit a non-custodial parent, you should still exercise visitation as ordered.
 Be patient and positive when dealing with the other parent and the child.
-If a parent believes that a child may be suffering from the effects of parental alienation on the part of the other parent, they could consider engaging a mental health professional to assess or help mend the psychological barriers preventing a healthy parent-child relationship.
-In some instances, filing a petition to modify a prior Court order may be appropriate, which would allow a parent to request that the Court order therapeutic interventions, modifications in the time, place, and/or manner or visitation, or the appointment of a parenting facilitator to address the family’s visitation or parental alienation issues.
+If you believe that the child may be suffering from the effects of parental alienation on the part of the other parent, you could consider engaging a mental health professional to assess or help mend the psychological barriers preventing a healthy parent-child relationship.
+In some instances, filing a petition to modify a prior court order may be appropriate, which would allow you to request that the court order therapeutic interventions, modifications in the time, place, and/or manner of visitation, or the appointment of a parenting facilitator to address the family’s visitation or parental alienation issues.

 What Voice Does My Child Have in Determining When They Visit the Other Parent?

 In Texas, children do not have the right to determine who they live with primarily or what visitation schedule they have with each parent.
-However, a parent may request that the Judge interview a child in chambers concerning the child’s wishes as to conservatorship, possession, access, or any other issue affecting the parent-child relationship.
-If the child is 12 years of age or older, it is mandatory that the Court interview the child when the appointment of a primary conservator is at issue.
+However, a parent may request that the judge interview the child in chambers concerning the child’s wishes as to conservatorship, possession, access, or any other issue affecting the parent-child relationship.
+If the child is 12 years of age or older, it is mandatory that the court interview the child when the appointment of a primary conservator is at issue.
+This does not mean, that a 12-year-old can refuse visitation in Texas.
+But it does mean that if a 12-year-old doesn’t want to visit their mom or a 14-year-old doesn’t want to visit their father, the court must listen to why the child does not wish to visit.
+This is not the case if a 10-year-old doesn’t want to visit their dad or mom.
 If the child is under the age of 12, such an interview is discretionary.

 Popular Family Law Articles